 Frequently Asked Questions:

-Food purchased through this award cannot be sold on at a cost, unless the food is ingredients used to prepare a meal which can then be charged for.
+Food and/or personal hygiene and household products purchased through this grant cannot be sold on at a cost.
+The exception is if food purchased is ingredients used to prepare a meal which can then be charged for.

 When will I find out if I have been successful?

 Applicants will be informed of a decision on their application within 7 days of submission via the contact details you have supplied.
 All decisions made will be final.